wtraylor/modular_megafauna_model/docs/model.md

 same.
 Moreover, there has been no formal analysis how much a coarser temporal resolution affects the model outcome.
 So it seemed better to air on the side of a finer resolution.

+The vegetation model makes plant biomass available to herbivores as dry matter forage mass per area.
+The megafauna model works with a hard-coded set of **forage types,** for example “grass.”
+It is up to the vegetation model to map its own representation of edible biomass to forage types, for instance by aggregating all graminoids, herbs, and forbs to one “grass” forage mass.
+The advantage of this approach is that the herbivore model is highly decoupled from the vegetation model.
+Placing forage types as hard-coded entities at the core of the herbivore model makes it easy to design herbivore diet preferences, foraging, and digestion around them.
+New forage types can be implemented as necessary.

 ### Herbivore Cohorts {#sec_herbivore_cohorts}